Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Abstract

 \section{Abstract}

-Two kinds of recursive lattices having the same coordination number but different unit cells (2-D square and 3-D cubic cells) are constructed and an antiferromagnetic Ising model is solved exactly on them to study stable and metastable states.
-The Ising model with multi-particle interactions is designed to represent a monatomic system\ or an alloy and exhibits the phenomenon of supercooled liquid and the ideal glass transition.
+Two kinds of recursive lattices with the same coordination number but different unit cells (2-D square and 3-D cube) are constructed and the antiferromagnetic Ising model is solved exactly on them to study the stable and metastable states.
+The Ising model with multi-particle interactions is designed to represent a monatomic system or an alloy.
+Two solutions of the model exhibit the crystallization of liquid, and the ideal glass transition of supercooled liquid respectively.
 Based on the solutions, the thermodynamics on both lattices was examined.
-In particular, the free energy, energy and entropy of the ideal glass, supercooled liquid, crystal and liquid state of the model on each lattice were calculated and compared.
+In particular, the free energy, energy, and entropy of the ideal glass, supercooled liquid, crystal, and liquid state of the model on each lattice were calculated and compared with each other.
 Interactions between particles farther away than the nearest neighbor distance are taken into consideration.
-The two lattices allow us to compare the effects of the unit cells on thermodynamics and to indicate the advantages and disadvantages of each lattice.
+The two lattices show comparable properties on the transition temperatures and the thermodynamic behaviors, which proves that both of them are practical to describe the regular 3-D case, while the different effects of the unit types are still obvious.